decentraland/documentation/content/creator/sdk7/projects/portable-experiences.md

 1. Open a Visual Studio Code window on an _empty folder_.
 2. Select the Decentraland tab on Visual Studio's left margin sidebar
 3. Click **Create Project**
-4. The editor will prompt you about what kind of project to create.
+4. The Decentraland extension will prompt you about what kind of project to create.
 Select **Portable Experience**.

 This command creates the basic files and structure for a new portable experience scene.
 This folder is very similar to that of a Decentraland scene, but you will notice the following differences: